Josh1794/recipeBook/README.md

 ## About

-A place to store your recipe books and favortie recipes online
+A place to store your favorite recipe books and recipes online

+### Features

+- Create Books with unique titles and descriptions
+- Add recipes with seperate ingredients and instructions
+- Simple and easy to use UI

+### Coming Soon

+- Edit/Delete existing books and recipes
+- Expanded user profile with additional info
+- Sharable recipes with social media integration
+- Unit conversion Imperial<->Metric (Stretch Goal)

 <!-- _Good things come in pairs_